slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Freedom is not free.
 It is earned.
 It is taken.
 It is wrestled from the jaws of fear and uncertainty and doubt."
 -- Nikos Kazantzakis [1883]*

+> *"Whenever you think or you believe or you know, you’re a lot of other people: but the moment you feel, you’re nobody-but-yourself."
+-- E.E.
+Cummings [1894]*

 > *"I think the reward for conformity is that everyone likes you except yourself."
 -- Rita Mae Brown [1944]*